 The Department organizes an annual conference “Logical Models”, which in the most cases is international or with international participation.

-Current projects of the Department Logic and philosophy of science:
+Current projects of the Department Philosophy of science:

 - Joint project “Non-classical Logical Systems and Their Applications” (2017-2019 including) with the Institute of Philosophy, Czech Academy of Sciences; team leader from the Bulgarian side – Assoc.
 Prof. Doroteya Angelova